 There is also a theory that has existed for about 12 seconds at the time of this writing that suggests that all people have A.D.D.
 Some of us have it naturally while others merely need an alcoholic beverage to bring out their hidden A.D.D. nature.
 Consider how you feel while wandering through Larry Miller’s 5 stages of drinking.
 The more beers that enter your system, the less focused you become.
 I personally believe that a four beer minimum is required for a so-called “normal” person to achieve the levels of A.D.D. that some of have thanks to genetics, mother nature, or the blessing from God to look at the world all at once instead of the narrow-minded, cold-sober, resplendently repressed, one little thing at a time that you normal people like to think is…well…normal.

-Whether you are normal or A.D.D. or A.D.H.D. or MOUSE, one think is clear: A.D.D. people have a lot more fun jumping around and getting into troub…Oh look!
+Whether you are normal or A.D.D. or A.D.H.D. or MOUSE, one thing is clear: A.D.D. people have a lot more fun jumping around and getting into troub…Oh look!
 A chicken!